efreethy/technical-docs/stripe-payments.md

 Cons

-* The Rival platform is responsible for building all front-end behaviors and collecting all required account information.
+* The [company] platform is responsible for building all front-end behaviors and collecting all required account information.
-* Rival is ultimately responsible for any loss due to fraud.
+* [company] is ultimately responsible for any loss due to fraud.
-* Stripe account management would happen on the Rival platform through the Stripe API, so we would need to build out additional tooling.
+* Stripe account management would happen on the [company] platform through the Stripe API, so we would need to build out additional tooling.